Healthy Homes Assessment Mount Victoria

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must make sure that their Mount Victoria rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties must be fully conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords are now required to make sure that their Mount Victoria rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties must be completely in compliance by July 1st 2024.

-We can assess the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager of the work required. requirements to be completed and provide the report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager of the tasks which needs to be completed and offer a report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7,200 plus additional healthy homes relevant fines.
+Failure to fulfill the requirements in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7,200 plus additional healthy homes related fines.

-Our company is fully independent assessors for rental properties, we are completely qualified to evaluate each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, as well as completely qualified for both Healthy Homes and Homefit.

 Call Now (04) 280 6790